Nefertiti Bust: 3D scan of the Bust

+The Nefertiti bust and the Ceiling of King Ramses IV’s tomb

+In 2023, images circulating on social media showed the ceiling of King Ramses IV tomb as resembling the back of the bust of Nefertiti statue.
+These images are altered and do not represent the actual ceiling of any King tombs by patterns or designs as suggested by the fake images.

 Cultural significance

 In 1930, the German press described the bust as their new monarch, personifying it as a queen.
 As the "'most precious ... stone in the setting of the diadem' from the art treasures of 'Prussia Germany'", Nefertiti would re-establish the imperial German national identity after 1918.
 Hitler described the bust as "a unique masterpiece, an ornament, a true treasure", and pledged to build a museum to house it.
 By the 1970s, the bust had become an issue of national identity to both German states, East Germany and West Germany, created after World War II.
 In 1999, the bust appeared on an election poster for the green political party Bündnis 90/Die Grünen as a promise for a cosmopolitan and multi-cultural environment with the slogan "Strong Women for Berlin!"
-According to Claudia Breger, another reason that the bust became associated with German national identity was its place as a rival to Tutankhamun, found by the British who then ruled Egypt.
+According to Claudia Breger, another reason that the bust became associated with German national identity was its place as a rival to Tutankhamun, found by the British who then effectively controlled Egypt.

 The bust became an influence on popular culture, with Jack Pierce's make-up work on Elsa Lanchester's hairstyle in the film Bride of Frankenstein being inspired by it.